x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 # Manage mail users in Exchange Online

 In Exchange Online organizations, mail users are similar to mail contacts.
 Both have external email addresses and both contain information about people outside your Exchange Online organization that can be displayed in the shared address book and other address lists.
-However, unlike a mail contact, a mail user has logon credentials in your Microsoft 365 organization and can access resources.
+However, unlike a mail contact, a mail user has sign in credentials in your Microsoft 365 organization and can access resources.
 For more information about mail contacts and mail users, see [Recipients in Exchange Online](recipients-in-exchange-online.md).

 You manage mail users in the Exchange admin center (EAC) or in PowerShell (Exchange Online PowerShell in organizations with Exchange Online mailboxes.